 Thus, a specific order of encoding explanation becomes necessary.
 Attention guidance and reminders are also needed to make sure that audiences are following such order, not get distracted or forget previous information.

 Narrative, which means “connected events presented in a sequence” [cite ..], has long been used to share complex information.
 As the data visualization field becomes more mature, many researchers move their focuses from analysis to presentation, making narrative data visualization an emerging topic.[5]
-Many efforts have been taken to define, classify, and provide design suggestions for narrative data visualization[6] [7] [8] Some visualization systems have already incorporated narratives module into their design. [geotime], [annotation][tableau].
+Many efforts have been taken to define, classify, and provide design suggestions for narrative data visualization[6] [7] [8].
+Some visualization systems have already incorporated narratives module into their design. [geotime], [annotation][tableau].
 However, current work mainly focuses on communicating the conclusion of analyses, rather than guiding the audience on how to read a visualization.

 Here, we present a prototype to adopt narrative techniques to create visual encoding explanation.
 Based on our analysis of the structure, logic dependency, and visual distraction existed in a visualization design, we develop an authoring tool to decompose a visualization, reorganize extracted visual elements, and explain their visual encodings through animated transition one by one in the form of slideshow.
 By incorporating narrative sequence, proper amount of information, rather than all the information, is delivered to the audience at a time, effectively avoiding information overload.
 Reminders, such as questions, summarizations, repetition are inserted into the narrative sequence to enhance audience’s memory while visual attention guidance, such as flickers, highlight, morphing are inserted to lead their attention to newly added information. (字数超了就删掉)